Do you feel like you’re never able to take time off from your business, without the place falling apart?

 While we don’t like to think about this – the reality is, you need to protect the value of your business for the benefit of your estate as well as your team, clients and other stakeholders.

 You have probably been working hard and long hours for years, something you and your family have tolerated because you are “building the business”.
 But if you were to get hit by the proverbial bus and your business is completely reliant on you then the business will die with you, leaving your family and estate with nothing.

 A business that is less reliant on you will have specific systems and processes.
-These will enable the team to hold the fort for a few weeks or months until a new owner can be found.
+These will enable the team to hold the fort for a few weeks or months until a new owner or manager can be found.
 This enables the value of the business to be protected for the benefit of your estate.